How does LifeSkills support careers education in Scotland?

 How can LifeSkills support my school/college’s careers provision?

-If you lead and coordinate delivery of careers and employability across your organisation, this presentation and delivery notes are packed with useful insights and tips so you can deliver to colleagues in your school, to help them embed employability into their subjects and departments.
+If you lead and coordinate delivery of careers and employability across your organisation, this Delivering employability skills across your school presentation and delivery notes are packed with useful insights and tips.
+You can deliver this to colleagues in your school, to help them embed employability into their subjects and departments and develop a consistent whole-school approach to preparing your young people for the future workplace.

 LifeSkills can support Senior Leadership teams and classroom teachers to meet the requirements of the Career Education Standard.
 In particular, the resources can help you meet these expectations outlined in the Standard: